Love in Mandya

 Love in Mandya (ಲವ್ ಇನ್ ಮಂಡ್ಯ) is a 2014 Indian Kannada language romance film written and directed by Arasu Anthare.
 It stars Sathish Ninasam and Sindhu Lokanath in the lead roles.
-The supporting cast features Manjunath, Prakash Shenoy, Jayashree Krishna and Rajendra Kamath.
+The supporting cast features Shille Manjunath, Prakash Shenoy, Jayashree Krishna and Rajendra Kamath.

 Prior to its release, the soundtracks "Currentu Hodha Timealli" and "Opkondbutlu Kanla" from the film became widely popular having gone viral in the social media.
-Upon its theatrical release on 28 November, the film opened to generally positive response from critics and audience alike, with the performances of Sathish and Sindhu Lokanath receiving praise.
+Upon its theatrical release on 28 November, the film opened to generally positive response from critics and audience alike, with the performances of Sathish, Sindhu Lokanath and Shille Manjunath receiving praise.